Planning Maps / Areas / Campbelltown / St Helens Park

 Is St Helens Park flood-prone?

-About 8% of St Helens Park falls within a mapped flood overlay, against a Campbelltown average of 1%.
+About 8% of St Helens Park falls within a mapped flood overlay, against the council-wide suburb average of 1%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is St Helens Park bushfire-prone?